-Temporal Summation is a CNS condition, which demonstrates an increase perception of pain to repetitive painful stimuli.
+Temporal Summation is a CNS condition, which demonstrates an increased perception of pain to repetitive painful stimuli.

 Through rapid and precise thermal stimulation oscillation control, PATHWAY model CHEPS enables the evaluation of temporal summation, providing unique information regarding central pain processing mechanisms related to central sensitization.

 Temporal summation can be an important component of a thermal sensory evaluation protocol:

 Exaggerated temporal summation (TS) of pain characterizes several chronic pain disorders, suggesting that mechanisms supporting TS may be involved in the onset or maintenance of clinical pain.
 Assessment of TS can help characterize the perceptual disturbances experienced by these patients